Theory and Observation in Science

 But statistical techniques are also required for purposes other than causal analysis.
 To calculate the magnitude of a quantity like the melting point of lead from a scatter of numerical data, investigators throw out outliers, calculate the mean and the standard deviation, etc., and establish confidence and significance levels.
 Regression and other techniques are applied to the results to estimate how far from the mean the magnitude of interest can be expected to fall in the population of interest (e.g., the range of temperatures at which pure samples of lead can be expected to melt).

-The fact that little can be learned from data without causal, statistical, and related argumentation has interesting consequences for received ideas about how the use of observational evidence distinguishes science from pseudo science, religion, and other non-scientific cognitive endeavors.First, scientists aren't the only ones who use observational evidence to support their claims; astrologers and medical quacks use them too.
-To find epistemically significant differences, one must carefully consider what sorts of data they use, where it comes from, and how it is used.
+The fact that little can be learned from data without causal, statistical, and related argumentation has interesting consequences for received ideas about how the use of observational evidence distinguishes science from pseudo science, religion, and other non-scientific cognitive endeavors.First, scientists aren’t the only ones who use observational evidence to support their claims; astrologers and medical quacks use them too.
+To find epistemically significant differences, one must carefully consider what sorts of data they use, where it comes from, and how it is employed.
 The virtues of scientific as opposed to non-scientific theory evaluations depend not only on its reliance on empirical data, but also on how the data are produced, analyzed and interpreted to draw conclusions against which theories can be evaluated.
-Secondly, it doesn't take many examples to refute the notion that adherence to a single, universally applicable “scientific method” differentiates the sciences from the non-sciences.
+Secondly, it doesn’t take many examples to refute the notion that adherence to a single, universally applicable “scientific method” differentiates the sciences from the non-sciences.
 Data are produced, and used in far too many different ways to treat informatively as instance of any single method.
 Thirdly, it is usually, if not always, impossible for investigators to draw conclusions to test theories against observational data without explicit or implicit reliance on theoretical principles.
-This means that counterparts to Kuhnian questions about theory loading and its epistemic significance arise in connection with the analysis and interpretation of observational evidence.
-For the most part, such questions must be answered by appeal to details that vary from case to case.
+This means that when counterparts to Kuhnian questions about theory loading and its epistemic significance arise in connection with the analysis and interpretation of observational evidence, such questions must be answered by appeal to details that vary from case to case.

-Grammatical variants of the term ‘observation’ have been applied to impressively different perceptual and non-perceptual process and records of the results they produce.
+Grammatical variants of the term ‘observation’ have been applied to impressively different perceptual and non-perceptual process and to records of the results they produce.
 Their diversity is a reason to doubt whether general philosophical accounts of observation, observables, and observational data can tell epistemologists as much as local accounts grounded in close studies of specific kinds of cases.
-Furthermore, scientists continue to find ways to produce data that can't be called observational without stretching the term to the point of vagueness.
+Furthermore, scientists continue to find ways to produce data that can’t be called observational without stretching the term to the point of vagueness.

-It's plausible that philosophers who value the kind of rigor, precision, and generality to which logical positivists, logical empiricists, and other exact philosophers aspired could do better by examining and developing techniques and results from logic, probability theory, statistics, machine learning, and computer modeling, etc. than by trying to construct highly general theories of observation and its role in science.
+It’s plausible that philosophers who value the kind of rigor, precision, and generality to which l logical empiricists and other exact philosophers aspired could do better by examining and developing techniques and results from logic, probability theory, statistics, machine learning, and computer modeling, etc. than by trying to construct highly general theories of observation and its role in science.
 Logic and the rest seem unable to deliver satisfactory, universally applicable accounts of scientific reasoning.
 But they have illuminating local applications, some of which can be of use to scientists as well as philosophers.